Zettlr/zettlr-docs/docs/en/academic/projects.md

 - **Project Author**: This will be written into the PDF metadata field for authors.
 - **Project Keywords**: These are keywords you may or may not use when exporting PDF documents.
 - **Generate Title Page**: If this checkbox is selected, Zettlr will direct the LaTeX-engine to generate a title page.
 It'll use the project title and the current date as well as your author name and write them to the first page of your document.
-- **Generate Table of Contents**: If this checkbox is selected, Zettlr will direct Pandoc to generate a Table of Contents on the second page (if you told Zettlr to generate a title page, else on the first page).
+- **Generate Table of Contents**: If this checkbox is selected, Zettlr will direct Pandoc to generate a Table of Contents on the second page (or on the first, if you do not want a title page).
 - **Evaluate until Level …**: With this dropdown list you can choose which headings will be part of your Table of Contents.
 The default "2" directs Pandoc to generate a table of contents using both first and second degree headers (i.e. `##` and `#`-headers).
 A 4 would include 1st, 2nd, 3d and 4th grade headers (i.e. `#`, `##`,`###`, and`####`).
 All other headings will still be present in the file, but they will not appear in the Table of Contents.

+Additionally, you can choose a custom `TeX`-template to be used for this project (that is, e.g., a template provided by the journal you‘d like to submit your paper to, or a custom one).
+Furthermore, you can override the default CSL-Style from the general export settings to use a custom one.

-Currently, both the page and the font tabs are exactly the same for projects and for your general export options, so please refer to the [settings](../reference/settings.md) page to get to know what they do.
+Currently, both the page and the font tabs are exactly the same for projects and for your general export options, so please refer to the [settings page](../reference/settings.md#pdf-preferences) to get to know what they do.

 ## Building Projects